nikitavoloboev/data/docs/focusing/rules.md

 - Engage in conversations that are beneficial or at least entertaining to me.
 Mute or simply ignore annoying/hurtful speech.
 Time is valuable!
 - Just share.
 Don't care about metrics or who thinks what.
 If they don't like, it's all good.
 World is big.
 Don't cage myself!
 - Best way to learn something is to post the 'wrong thing' on the internet.
 Don't be afraid to ask questions and be wrong.
+- During meetings, always take notes.
+And action points.
+Make meetings as short as possible and have an agenda in mind!

 ## Animals